Esri/esri-loader/README.md

 ![ArcGIS logo, mended broken heart, Angular logo, Ember logo, Rreact logo, Vue logo](https://docs.google.com/drawings/d/e/2PACX-1vSUEfgaupMLz6FXBX65X-nm7cqA0r9ed3rJ_KNISeqzwDDkd8LsubLhQ_hCWwO3zjS41cD5eG7QUBHl/pub?w=888&h=222)

-See below for more information on [why this library is needed](#why-is-this-needed) and how it can help improve application load performance.
+See below for more information on [why this library is needed](#why-is-this-needed) and how it can help improve application load performance and allow using the ArcGIS API in isomorphic/universal applications.

 **NOTE**: If you want to use the ArcGIS API in an [Ember](#ember), or Angular 1 application, you should use one of these libraries instead:
  - [ember-esri-loader](https://github.com/Esri/ember-esri-loader) - An Ember addon that wraps this library